typst/typst/tools/test-helper/README.md

 - View: Opens the output and reference image of a test to the side.
 - Run: Runs the test and shows the results to the side.
-- Save: Runs the test with `--update` to save the reference image.
+- Save: Runs the test with `--update` to save the reference output.
 - Terminal: Runs the test in the integrated terminal.

 In the side panel opened by the Code Lens buttons, there are a few menu buttons